2024 Men's Premier Hockey League

-The 2024 Men's Premier Hockey League is the upcoming second season of New Zealand's national league.
-The tournament will be held across nine cities of New Zealand, culminating with finals at the North Harbour Hockey Centre in Auckland.
-Competition will commence on 2 November, culminating with finals matches on 7 December.
+The 2024 Men's Premier Hockey League was the second season of New Zealand's national league.
+The tournament was held across nine cities in New Zealand, with the placement finals being contested at the North Harbour Hockey Centre in Auckland.
+The competition commenced on the 2nd of November, and the placement finals took place on the 7th of December.

-Following a four-year hiatus, the league will return under new private ownership.
+Following a four-year hiatus, the league returned under new private ownership.

+The reigning champions from the 2020 edition were the Central Falcons.

 Competition format

 Format

 The 2024 Premier Hockey League will follow the same format of the inaugural season.
 Teams will play in a double round-robin format during the Pool Stage, followed by two Classification Matches.
 Following the results of the Pool Stage, the top two ranked teams will contest the final, while the bottom two ranked teams will play off for third place.

 Point allocation

 Match points will be distributed as follows: